-REQUIREMENT SPECIFICATION ✓ Location either in the public right-of-way (e.g. sidewalk) adjacent to the property or within an unbuilt area at the front of the property minimum 2 inch caliper, measured at breast height minimum 2 inch caliper, measured at breast height Size branch a minimum of 80 inches above sidewalk grade The state of the be planted in a sidewalk opening of at least 16 square feet have a minimum soil depth of 3 feet 6 inches • Opening include a basin edged with decorative treatment, such as pavers or cobbles (edging will not count against the minimum 16 square tool opening if the edging material is permeable.
-A permeable material is one that allows stormwater to infiltrate the underlying sol's Permeable surfaces shall include, but not be limited to, vegetative planting beds, porous asphalt, porous concrete, single-sized aggregate, open-jointed blocks, stone, pawers or brick that are loose-set and without mortar.
+REQUIREMENT SFECIFICATION ✓ Location either in the public right-of-way (e.g. sidewalk) adjacent to the property or within an unbuilt area at the front of the property , minimum 2 inch caliper, measured at breast height V Size branch a minimum of 80 inches above sidewalk grade • a a na se ann an ann an ann an ann an ann an ann an a be planted in a sidewalk opening of at least 15 square feet have a minimum soil depth of 3 feet 6 inches 1 Opening Include a basin adged with decorative treatment, such as pavers or cobbles (edging will not count against the minimum 16 square foot opening if the edging material is permeable.
+A permeable material is one that allows stormwater to infiltrate the underlying soils.
+Permeable surfaces shall include, but not be limited to, vegetative planting beds, porous asphalt, porous concrete, single-sized aggregate, open-jointed blocks, stone, pavers or brick that are losse-set and without mortar.
 Permeable surfaces are required to be contained so neither sediment nor the permeable surface discharges off the site.